NumairSayed/ACM-DocBin-/README.md

-Reader is expected to have an initial insights on what and why algorithm is important.
+Reader is expected to have an initial insights on what algorithms are and why are they important?
 This is expected to motivate you to understand and absorb algorithmic approaches with clever intuitions and a bit of excitement.